benblub/ftg/README.md

 ## Use
 Allow CRUD Test `php bin/console make:ftg`
-Deny CRUD Test `php bin/console make:ftg --deny=deny`
+Deny CRUD as anymous Test `php bin/console make:ftg --deny=deny`
+Deny CRUD as %role% for other User `php bin/console make:ftg --deny=deny --other=Other`

 interactive Questions
 **Question: role for the auth User eg user, admin or whatever**